Colt Canada C19

 The Colt Canada C19 is a licence-built, Finnish-designed Tikka T3 CTR bolt-action rifle modified for the Canadian Rangers.
-The C19 replaced the longer and heavier Lee-Enfield No. 4 Mk.1 rifles which entered service in 1947.
+The C19 replaced the longer and heavier Lee-Enfield No. 4 Mk.1 .303" rifles which entered service with the Canadian Army in WWII and later, with the Canadian Rangers, when they were formed in 1947.

+History

 After testing different submissions from rifle manufacturers, the C19 was selected as the winner of a Canadian military procurement program requesting a new bolt-action rifle with iron sights and a detachable 10-round box magazine and other requirements.
 The procurement program stipulated the rifles had to be produced by a Canadian manufacturer and could not be totally identical to commercial rifles.

-According to SAKO, production commenced in mid-2016, with rifle trials into 2017 and the full complement are expected to be delivered by the end of 2019.
+According to SAKO, production commenced in mid-2016, with rifle trials into 2017 and the full complement were expected to be delivered by the end of 2019.

 The rifles are mainly used for self-defence against large North American carnivores, including polar bears, and for personal survival as regional surveillance missions are often conducted for extended periods in remote areas, requiring the Rangers to hunt for food.